Saachi K. Gupta

 Breaking Up With My Recurring Subscription to Squarespace

-I originally built my personal site on Squarespace in January 2021, a few weeks after getting accepted into Wharton.
-At the time, it felt like a grown-up step: a clean, polished place on the internet that signaled I was serious and put together.
+I built my first personal site on Squarespace in January 2021, a few weeks after getting accepted into Wharton.
+At the time it felt like a grown-up step: a clean, polished place on the internet that signaled I was serious and put together.

 Before & After